 The Nuss procedure involves two lateral incisions made instead of an anterior incision, without removing any cartilage.
 The breast bone is elevated with a metal bar, which is fitted to your child’s chest and placed beneath the breast bone.
 This bar stays in place for 2-3 years before it is removed.

 Candidates for Surgical Correction

 At UVA, we offer surgical correction of pediatric chest wall deformities once a child develops symptoms.
-Sometimes, patients with severe structural abnormalities are candidates for surgery even if they don't have symptoms.
-Most UVA's team monitors children with these disorders in our outpatient pediatric clinic until they show symptoms and have surgery between the ages of 10-16 years.
+Sometimes, patients with severe structural abnormalities are candidates for surgery, even if they don't have symptoms.
+Most of UVA's team monitors children with these disorders in our outpatient pediatric clinic until they show symptoms and have surgery between the ages of 10-16 years.